California Truck Employer Negligence Attorney

 Poor supervision occurs when company owners or managers fail to reasonably monitor operations within the business.
 For instance, if an employee consistently makes the same (dangerous) mistakes while the working supervisor is in an office taking personal telephone calls, the supervisor is acting negligently.
 If the supervisor were present and able to intervene, injury caused by these circumstances may have been prevented.
 This category often overlaps with negligent training.

-Speak With a Truck Employer Negligence Lawyer Today
+Speak With a Truck Employer Negligence Lawyer in California Today